 Students in grades 6-12 who violate the Student Code of Conduct may also be assigned detention, lose the privilege of lunch-time recess or participation in extracurricular activities.
+Detention will be held 3:35 - 4:05 PM Monday through Thursday, in the appointed room.

 Any student who fails to report to detention at the scheduled time will receive additional penalties (typically an additional detention).
-Students should not ask to have a detention rescheduled; detentions are by their very nature inconvenient, and students should view the inconvenience that detention causes to be a direct result of the misbehavior that incurred the punishment in the first place.
+Detentions are not to be rescheduled except in cases of dire need.
 Exceptions may be made in the event of a family emergency or serious scheduling conflict.
-All matters pertaining to the scheduling and serving of detentions should be directed to the faculty member designated as the Detention supervisor.
+All matters pertaining to the scheduling and serving of detentions should be directed to the Assistant Headmaster.

-Detentions can be serious in nature and a high number of detentions can indicate a student's general unwillingness to cooperate with the school.
 The accumulation of numerous detentions may result in a suspension based on the judgment of the Headmaster.
 A student may be suspended if many of the detentions are received for the same offense (such as tardiness), or if the Headmaster determines that the detentions are of a serious nature and warrant immediate action.